jbcodeforce/kafka-streams-samples/README.md

 and then a [simple health class]()

 We can see quarkus-kafka-streams will automatically add, a readiness health check to validate that all topics declared in the quarkus.kafka-streams.topics property are created, and a liveness health check based on the Kafka Streams state.

-### Fraud detection with quarkus reactive messaging

-The application itself is a web app, to do some fraud detection sample using Quarkus and reactive messaging on top of kafka topics.

 ## Further readings